johnkou97/johnkou97.github.io/_pages/about.md

 During my M.Sc., I contributed to a variety of research projects tackling complex challenges in both astronomy and data science.
 My Master's thesis, [“A Cross-Power Model for Power Suppression in FLAMINGO”](/projects/FLAMINGO/), involved advanced modeling techniques applied to large-scale simulations.
 Earlier, I explored planetary science through my first-year thesis, [“Finding the Best Exoplanets to Search for Exomoons by Radial Velocity”](/projects/exomoons/).
 Additionally, I ventured into artificial intelligence with a project on [“Reinforcement Learning for Adaptive Optics and Exoplanet Imaging”](/projects/RLAdaptive/).

-Prior to my Master's studies, I earned a [B.Sc. in Physics](https://www.physics.auth.gr/en/) from [Aristotle University of Thessaloniki](https://www.auth.gr/en), where I joined the [Gravitational Waves Group](https://niksterg.github.io/gw-group/) in the Department of Astrophysics, Astronomy, and Mechanics.
-My undergraduate thesis, [“Spectral Classification of Neutron Star Post-Merger Gravitational Wave Emission”](/projects/spectral/), sparked my fascination with the applications of AI in astrophysics.
+Prior to my Master's studies, I earned a [B.Sc. in Physics](https://www.physics.auth.gr/en/) from [Aristotle University of Thessaloniki](https://www.auth.gr/en), where I joined the [Gravitational Waves Group](https://niksterg.github.io/gw-group/) My undergraduate thesis, [“Spectral Classification of Neutron Star Post-Merger Gravitational Wave Emission”](/projects/spectral/), sparked my fascination with the applications of AI in astrophysics.
 Following graduation, I continued collaborating with the group as a research assistant, culminating in our publication, [“Predicting Binary Neutron Star Postmerger Spectra Using Artificial Neural Networks”](https://ui.adsabs.harvard.edu/abs/2024PhRvD.110f3008P), in Physical Review D.

 Beyond academia, I am passionate about data science, machine and deep learning, reinforcement learning, and statistics.
 Many of my projects in these fields have been driven by curiosity and a desire to solve practical problems.
 You can explore some of them on my [projects page](/projects).